kdrag0n/safetynet-fix/README.md

 MagiskHide is required if the device is rooted.

-Android versions 8 through 11 are supported.
+Android versions 8–11 are supported.
 Heavy OEM skins are not officially supported, but they may work depending on your luck and the particular ROM in question.

 ## How does it work?